aphrochl/SwipeFlix/Phase1/README.md

 ## Project Directions

-These are the project directions for phase 1, as given by the professor:
+These are the project directions for phase 1, as given by the professor.

 ### Phase 1: Idea Proposal - Prototype